La Trice Classic

 The La Trice Classic is a Perth Racing Group 3 Thoroughbred horse race for fillies and mares that are three-year-olds and older, held under set weights with penalties over 1800 metres, at Ascot Racecourse in Perth, Western Australia each year in January.
-Prize money is A$200,000.

 History

 The race is named in honour of La Trice, a Western Australian mare who was the first horse to win the Karrakatta Plate and Railway Stakes double in 1967/68.
 She also won consecutive Winterbottom Stakes in 1970/71.

 Since 2011 the race is run on Perth Cup race meeting card.

+In 2025 Western Australian breeder Bob Peters achieved his sixth win in the race as an owner.